JonathanI19/Comp2/README.md

 Make sure to include enough test code in main() to demonstrate that items [1]-[3] are working properly

+### Lab 7
+In this lab, you will use the concepts of class inheritance to create hash_tables that store student objects by:

+1. Last name
+2. First name
+3. ID

+You will also generate a db class that automates this process for all 3 hash tables.

+### Lab 8
+The purpose of this lab is to complete the <are_connected> function that returns "True" if there is a path from src to dst and "False" otherwise.
+This includes indirect paths!
+If there is no direct connection between Nodes 0 and 3, but you can get from 0 to 3 by passing through Nodes 1 and 2 then your code should return True.

 ## Project Overview